Updated on: 3/21/2019

 Keep Your Watercraft Well Equipped

-Consider practical devices that prevent boat propeller accidents, such as wireless cut-off switches, propellor guards, ringed propellors, alternative propulsion systems, interlocks, sensors, and anti-feedback steering.
+Consider practical devices that prevent boating accidents, such as wireless cut-off switches, propellor guards, ringed propellors, alternative propulsion systems, interlocks, sensors, and anti-feedback steering.

 However no form of equipment can be more important than keeping a lookout!